tiptoppress/category-posts-widget/readme.txt

 = Automatic installation =

-Automatic installation is the easiest option as WordPress handles the file transfers itself and you don’t need to leave your web browser.
+Automatic installation is the easiest option as WordPress handles the file transfers itself and you don't need to leave your web browser.
 To do an automatic install of Category Posts Widget,

 1. log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.
 2. In the search field type “Category Posts Widget” and click Search Plugins.
-3. Once you’ve found plugin, you can install it by simply clicking “Install Now”.
+3. Once you've found plugin, you can install it by simply clicking “Install Now”.
 4. Then, go to plugins page of WordPress admin activate the plugin.
 5. Now, goto the Widgets page of the Appearance section and configure the Category Posts widget.